SaiPrabandh/eda-on-layoffs.csv/README.md

-# eda-on-layoffs.csv
+# eda-on-layoffs

-# Layoffs 2020-2023: Data Cleaning and Exploratory Data Analysis  This repository contains the data cleaning and exploratory data analysis (EDA) of global layoffs data between 2020 and 2023.
+Layoffs 2020-2023: Data Cleaning and Exploratory Data Analysis  This repository contains the data cleaning and exploratory data analysis (EDA) of global layoffs data between 2020 and 2023.
 The project uses a combination of **MySQL** for cleaning and querying, and **CSV data** as the input source.

-## 📝 Dataset

 - **Source:** [layoffs.csv]
 - **Description:** The dataset includes details about layoffs such as: